 Wonder Boy loses his native threads and dons a suit of armor in this surprising action/adventure sequel.
 Wonder Boy in Monster Land eschews the frantic pace of the original for an experience closer to Zelda II.
 You’ll still hop and bop over platforms, but Monster Land is for exploring, not skateboarding.
 Monster Land is indeed a mature experience.
 By the time the game’s finished, you’ll be a Wonder Man.

 SpellCaster is one of Sega’s “we don’t know what to do with this source material” manga-to-game adaptations (see also: Sukeban Deka, Tensai Bakabon).
 There’s side-scrolling action, light RPG elements, bits of adventure.
 None of these genres are fleshed-out to perfection, but their interweaving is both unusual and amusing enough to see you through to the end.
-Plus, the main character is a Buddhist monk who’s 1/3 the reincarnation of Satan.
+Plus, the main character is a Buddhist monk who’s 1/3 the reincarnation of the devil.
 Can’t make this stuff up.

 Shanghai looks like a confusing mahjong variant, but it’s actually just solitaire with mahjong tiles.
 There’s 144 tiles, all arranged in a Dragon Formation.
 You clear matching pairs of tiles, one at a time, until all the tiles are cleared.
 The only caveat: the tiles must not be touching other tiles on their side or on their top.
 This might sound like just another afternoon with Grandma, but Shanghai‘s exotic flair distinguishes it from your standard Bicycle deck fling.